-A tweet from Houston Rockets GM supporting Hong Kong protestors had international ramifications for the league
+A tweet from Houston Rockets GM supporting Hong Kong protesters had international ramifications for the league

 On Oct.
-4, 2019, Houston Rockets General Manager Darly Morey sent out a tweet in support of Hong Kong protestors who are demanding full democracy, according to the BBC.
+4, 2019, Houston Rockets general manager Darly Morey sent out a tweet in support of Hong Kong protesters who are demanding full democracy, according to the BBC.
 But his tweet has had serious unexpected ramifications for the NBA in terms of loss in revenue and fan viewership.

 According to Time magazine, NBA commissioner Adam Silver has said that the losses have “already been substantial.”

 “Our games are not back on the air in China as we speak, and we’ll see what happens next.”